 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2020, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
+In 2021, state and local employers contributed at a rate of 14.0 percent of earnable salary.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 0 percent during calendar year 2020.
+The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 0 percent during calendar year 2021.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2020 was 4.0 percent.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2021 was 4.0 percent.

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The City's contractually required contribution was \$0 for 2020.
+The City's contractually required contribution was \$0 for 2021.